danh21/PIC16F887_Basic/README.md

     - All basic projects are related to PIC16F887 microcontroller.
     - Source code is compiled by CCS C Compiler.
     - Simulation of projects is executed by Proteus.
+    - Interface of terminal is built by C# Visual Studio.
+    - Setup virtual ports through Virtual Serial Port Driver by Eltima Software.

 # Source
     - Led: